olcf/container-builder/Scripts/README.md

 ```

-To login to the queue
+To login to the queue or a builder:
 ```
-ssh -i ./ContainerBuilder cades@`cat ResourceQueueIP`
+ssh -i ./ContainerBuilder cades@`BuilderQueueIP/Builder`
 ```

 To destroy a new queue instance: